Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-05-26

 I continued to try to rotate a flipper around its center, but I was only able to rotate it around the origin.

+### 2023-05-27 - 2023-05-29

+I fixed the transformations so that the Flippers are placed and rotated correctly, and I modified the Flipper constructors so that they use less parameters.
+I made the swing method properly change the rotation of the Flippers and tested it in draw.